CallFlow Sequence Diagram Generator

 To process your text files, type the following:

-callflow -t foo
+callflow -t capture-file.cap

 Adding Comments